microsoft/AI-Robot-Challenge-Lab/README.md

 1. Right click the `talk-to-my-robot.py` file.
 1. Select **Run Python File in Terminal** to execute the bot script.

-> NOTE: If you get compilation errors, ensure you have selected the correct interpreter in step 1 of the previous section and your indentation is correct.
+> NOTE: Dismiss the alert: `Linter pylint is not installed` if prompted.
+If you get compilation errors, ensure you have selected the correct interpreter in step 1 of the previous section and your indentation is correct.

 2. Open the **Bot Framework Emulator** app.
 3. Click **Open Bot** and select the file `SawyerBot.bot` from your **~/AI-Robot-Challenge-Lab/src/chatbot** directory.